-According to the Polish Office for Foreigners, as of September 2012 there are 64 Estonian citizens officially residing in Poland, who have valid European Union right of residency on Poland’s territory.
+According to the Polish Office for Foreigners, as of 1 January 2018, there are 146 Estonian citizens officially residing in Poland, who have valid European Union right of residency on Poland’s territory.
 There are more Estonian citizens living in Poland, but under different circumstances – businessmen or students that go back and forth between Poland and Estonia or those working at international organisations.
-The embassy estimates that as of 2014 120 Estonian citizens live in Poland.

 It has become a tradition for the Estonian community to gather together for Estonia’s Independence Day and an annual end-of-summer garden party.

-The Polish-Estonian Friendship Association has been in operation since 1993; its chairman Mieczyslaw Maciejak was awarded the Order of Terra Mariana 4th Class in February 2002.
+The Polish-Estonian Friendship Association has been in operation since 1993; the chairman is Dr Jacek Zieliński.
 The Polish-Estonian Friendship Association is composed of people interested in Estonia and organises regular cultural and economic events.
 In March 2001, the Warsaw City Court registered the society Pro Estonia, which promotes Estonian culture in Poland (www.eesti.pl).